venorthcarolina/violets-website/blog/index.md

 # {% include icon.html icon="fa fa-heart" %}Blog

-Hi everyone, and welcome to my blog.
+Hi everyone, and welcome to Violet's blog.
 Below, you'll see some of my past blog posts.
 I hope to keep up with my blog as I continue to grow as a biostatistician, data scientist, and individual.

 {% include section.html %}